 Students interested in business should be aware that a high-quality liberal arts education provides excellent preparation for the business world.
-For those students who wish to incorporate into their academic program some specific preparation for a career in business, Wabash offers the Business Sequence, a collection of courses selected for their relevance to business.
+For those students who wish to incorporate into their academic program some specific preparation for a career in business, Wabash offers the Business Sequence, a collection of courses selected for their relevance to business careers.
 These courses consist of the following:

-Economics 101 Principles of Economics (1 credit, offered every semester) Economics 251 The Economic Approach with Microsoft Excel (1/2 credit, offered every semester) Economics 262 Financial Institutions and Markets (1 credit, offered spring semester) Accounting 201 Financial Accounting (1 credit, offered fall semester) Accounting 202 Managerial Accounting (1 credit, offered spring semester) English 411 Business and Technical Writing (1 credit, offered spring semester, juniors and seniors only)
+Economics 101 1 credit offered every semester

+Principles of Economics

+Economics 251 1/2 credit offered fall semester

+The Economic Approach with

+Microsoft Excel

+Economics 262 1 credit offered spring semester

+Financial Institutions and Markets (Note: Eco 262 does NOT count

+toward the Economics major.
+Majors

+should substitute Eco 361 or Eco 362.)

+Accounting 201 1 credit offered fall semester

+Financial Accounting

+Accounting 202 1 credit offered spring semester

+Managerial Accounting

+English 411 1 credit offered spring semester

+Business and Technical Writing (juniors and seniors only)

+Rhetoric 101 1 credit offered every semester

+Public Speaking (Note: This course is required only for

+students graduating in 2013 or later)